Skip to content Skip to footer

 Die Zeit testing subscriptions

-As well as testing the balance between a highly visible and allowing readers to engage in the content before being blocked.
+As well as testing the balance between a highly visible paywall and allowing readers to engage in the content before being blocked.
 This is particularly important on mobiles due to the smaller screen.
 For instance, they tested placing the paywall after 7 lines of text vs 3, leading to a 5% increase in trial conversions.

 Die Zeit paywall testing